AqillaNisa/Taste-Of-IIUM-Can-Do/README.md

 - Problem: Each Mahallah Cafe offers different food and beverage options
 - Solution: Design a structured relational database to organize and display the information efficiently
 ### Challenge 2: Integrating Location Information
-- Problem: Users, especially new students and visitors may not know the exact location of a particular Mahallah Cafe.
+- Problem: New students and visitors are not aware of the location of Mahallah Cafes and the types of food available at each Mahallah.
-- Solution: Added map images and location reference for each Mahallah Cafe to help users navigate easily.
+- Solution: Provide a map image for Mahallah locations to help users find the location and list of food menus offered.
 ### Challenge 3: Maintaining Accurate and Consistent Menu Data
 - Problem: Food and Beverage information must remain consistent across all pages and updates.
-- Solution: Centralized menu management through the database, allowing administrators to update  information from a single source.
+- Solution: Centralized menu management through the database, administrators can easily update menu information in one database.

 ## Future Enhancements
 ### Phase 2 Features (Potential Improvements)